qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 * Right click the :guilabel:`roads` layer in the :guilabel:`Layers` panel;
 * Click :menuselection:`Export --> Save Features As...`;
-* In the :menuselection:`Save Vector Layer As` dialog, choose the following settings and click :guilabel:`OK` (make sure you checked :guilabel:`Add saved file to map`);
+* In the :menuselection:`Save Vector Layer As` dialog be sure to change the :guilabel:`CRS` parameter to :guilabel:`WGS 84 / UTM zone 34S`, fill the other parameters as in the following pictures and click :guilabel:`OK` (make sure you checked :guilabel:`Add saved file to map`);

 .. image:: img/save_roads_34S.png
    :align: center